 In fact, while you are creating a text abbreviation, you can insert predefined macros like date, URLs, emojis, special characters, etc., or create your own macros and insert them into phrases.
 Just like other text expansion apps, Blueduino Quick Text expands text after space or punctuation mark.
 If you want to, you can customize the text expansion behavior while or after creating the text abbreviation.

-Other features of the app include integrated shortcuts, powerful text prediction, custom keyboard, ability to create macros and combine shortcuts, smart casing, repeat delays, etc.
+Other features of the app include integrated shortcuts, powerful text prediction, custom keyboard, the ability to create macros and combine shortcuts, smart casing, repeat delays, etc.

 Price: This is a premium app that costs around $4.
 However, you can try the app for free for 14 days.
 So, give it a try and see if it can fit your needs.